- EXEMPT Definition Meaning - Merriam-Webster

 - EXEMPT Definition Meaning | Dictionary. com

-Exempt definition: to free from an obligation or liability to which others are subject; release See examples of EXEMPT used in a sentence
+verb (used with object) to free from an obligation or liability to which others are subject; release A grade above B+ is required in order to exempt a student from an examination

-- exempt adjective - Definition, pictures, pronunciation and usage notes . . .
+- exempt adjective - Definition, pictures, pronunciation and . . .

 exempt (from something) if somebody something is exempt from something, they are not affected by it, do not have to do it, pay it, etc The interest on the money is exempt from tax